Introduction

 Databricks, Cerebras, Kraken, Stripe

-The 2026 mega-IPO pipeline above is the most structurally important component of the 2026 ECM outlook.
+The 2026 mega-IPO wave above is the most structurally important component of the 2026 ECM outlook.
 The next article walks through the PE-backed sponsor IPO backlog, where the multi-year build-up of aging sponsor-backed assets is driving sustained 2026 IPO and follow-on activity beyond the mega-IPO headlines.